odoo/odoo/doc/howtos/backend.rst

 mechanism.
 They can all be modified via the client interface with contextual views.

-OpenERP is accessible through XML-RPC interfaces, for which libraries exist in many languages.
+Odoo is accessible through XML-RPC interfaces, for which libraries exist in many languages.

 XML-RPC Library